neNasko1/xcppcompiler/README.md

-# xcpp
+# [WIP] xcpp compiler

-Data-computing oriented programming language.
+A programming language compiler and interpreter, which is implemented in C++ using object oriented design.